aplteam/Tester2/docs/Tester2-Reference.md

       ≢T.ListTestFunctions'Mi*'
 33
     1 7 99 ListTestFunctions 'Mi*'
-Test_Misc_01  Pro-forma test used to test `RunThese` with a 1 as right argunment Test_Misc_07  Exercise the `RunThese` method
+Test_Misc_01  Pro-forma test used to test `RunThese` with a 1 as right argument Test_Misc_07  Exercise the `RunThese` method
       ≢ T.ListTestFunctions''
 87